andrew henderson menu

 Candidate for EU Membership

-The Albanian authorities and the population are eager to join the European Union, and the country is doing its best to adopt the EU’s legal framework to make the future ascension hassle-free.
+After almost five centuries under Ottoman rule, the Albanians started to reconnect with their European roots in the late 19th century.
+The Albanian authorities and the population are eager to join the European Union and the country is doing its best to adopt the EU’s legal framework to achieve future ascension.

 Establishing Residency in Albania